-HEA103 Foundations of Exercise and Sports Science (3 crs)

-An introduction to the history and philosophy of exercise and sport science.
+HEA103 Foundations of Exercise and Sports Science (3 crs) An introduction to the history and philosophy of exercise and sport science.
 Emphasis is placed on the sub-disciplines of athletic training and health/fitness.
+Instructional Hours: 3 Offered occasionally

-HEA152 Foundations of Health Education (3 credits)

-Introduction to theories and practices guiding professional health educator responsibilities and competencies.
+HEA152 Foundations of Health Education (3 credits) Introduction to theories and practices guiding professional health educator responsibilities and competencies.
+Instructional Hours: 3